SE-Bench: Benchmarking Self-Evolution with Knowledge Internalization

 \subsection{Metrics}

 To ensure rigorous evaluation, we employ a strict Abstract Syntax Tree (AST) verification protocol.
 A solution is not judged merely on output correctness, but on its adherence to the benchmark constraints.
+In the implementation, we further incorporate special-case checks to filter out several rare but challenging hacking behaviors.

 Since ZWCArray is convertible to NumPy arrays, models might attempt to bypass the task by converting data to NumPy, performing operations, and converting back.
 To prevent this, we explicitly prohibit the import or usage of the original \texttt{Numpy} package.

 A solution is considered correct ($R(s)=1$) if and only if it meets three conditions: (1) it passes all provided test cases, (2) AST analysis confirms that the returned value relies on ZWC APIs, and (3) it contains zero imports of NumPy: